Controllers & Monitoring

 With 12+ years of experience, from import to export and everything in between, I have the pleasure of calling this hobby my own.

 Noel started his passion for marine life back in high-school: as far away from the ocean as possible...Iowa.
 Thanks to an Aquarium Science high-school program he attended for several years at Central Campus.
 While attending high school, he worked at the local zoo as their aquarist and a local fish store.
 After high school, Noel attended Oregon Coast Community College for their aquarium science program to advance his knowledge.
 While in college he worked for Hatfield Marine Science center as an aquarist and interned for NOAA working with cold water aquaculture.
-For the last four years, he has been serving time at the Long Island Aquarium as their aquaculture aquarist.
-During this time he has raised 15+ species, including the first captive-bred anthias and the first Genicanthus lamarcks.
+For the last five years, he has been serving time at the Long Island Aquarium as their aquaculture aquarist.
+During this time he has raised 20+ species of fish and invertebrates, including the first captive-bred anthias and the first Genicanthus lamarcks.